Difference Between Kinematic and Dynamic Viscosity

 Kinematic vs Dynamic Viscosity

-Kinematic viscosity is a type of measurement of the internal resistance of fluid under the influence of the gravitational forces of a planet.
+Kinematic viscosity is a type of measurement of a fluid’s internal resistance under the influence of the gravitational forces of a planet.

-For achieving the purpose of measuring it, the capillary inside a calibrated viscometer is under the controlled temperature.
+To measure it, the capillary inside a calibrated viscometer is under a controlled temperature.
 A fixed amount of fluid is required to flow through a known distance in a fixed amount of time.

 Dynamic viscosity indicates the resistance when one layer of fluids happens to move over another layer of fluid.
 It directly depends upon the density of a fluid.

-The higher the viscosity of fluid happens to the more density and the thicker the fluid is.
+The higher the viscosity of a fluid, the more density and the thicker the fluid.
 The temperature change also affects the viscosity.
-On the increase of the temperature, the viscosity tends to be decrease suddenly.
+With the increase in temperature, the viscosity tends to decrease suddenly.

 Comparison Table